SansKrono/loz-homebrew-vault/Trial By Wombat/Races/Diprotean.md

 ---
 ### About

-In [[Grasstide]], giant footprints remain, marking the Diprotean's legacy.
+In Grasstide, giant footprints remain, marking the Diprotean's legacy.
 These gentle giants, once guardians of the plains, left monolithic structures, drawing many a curious traveler.

 Diprotean are a gentle yet formidable race, inspired by the mighty Diprotodons of ancient times.
 These humanoid behemoths stand tall, exuding a calm strength that's both captivating and reassuring.
 Their skin, a mixture of tough hide and sparse fur, ranges in earthy tones, from deep browns to sunlit tans.
 Their deep-set eyes, framed by thick brows, often convey wisdom and patience, and their broad faces are punctuated by strong jaws.